 Signe Pierce’s practice encompasses performance, video, photography, writing and digital installations.
 She aligns and identifies with the notion of being a ‘Reality Artist’, a term Pierce acknowledges is at once enigmatic and paradoxical by nature, melding two highly subjective and contested concepts (reality and art).
 Pierce uses her body, the camera and her surroundings to produce films, performances, photographs and web-based works with a singularly flashy, neon, ‘Instagram’ aesthetic.
 Through her work, she posits questions regarding gender, identity, sexuality and reality within an increasingly digital world.

 The artist starred in and was the co-creator of the highly acclaimed short film, American Reflexxx (dir.
 Alli Coates, 2015).
-Her performance in Reflexxx was shown earlier this year at MoMA, New York and upon its release on YouTube reached over two million views within the first week of its online release.
+Her performance in Reflexxx was shown earlier this year at MoMA, New York and upon its release on YouTube reached over two million views in its first week.
 The 14-minute film features real, unscripted footage of Pierce walking down a frenetic Myrtle Beach boardwalk whilst wearing a mirrored mask and electric blue mini-dress.
 Her presence was met with a malevolent curiosity from the surrounding public, who quickly turned violent in an attempt to unmask and gender-identify her.
 The shocking displays of dehumanisation and mob mentality, along with the Pierce’s tenacious performance, garnered immediate critical acclaim for the film, as well as instant viral attention online.
 While Reflexxx served as an introduction to Pierce’s conceptual oeuvre, her hyper-saturated photographs of Los Angeles palms and neon strip malls have also developed a following of their own.